-Unfortunately, the presence of a fibroadenoma in breast tissue means an increased risk of eventual breast cancer.
+Unfortunately, the presence of a complex fibroadenoma in breast tissue means an increased risk of breast cancer.

-However, this risk is influenced by the tumor’s cellular features.
+However, the risk is influenced by this benign tumor’s cellular features.

-If a fibroadenoma is removed (and often, this is the recommendation), this does not eliminate the increased risk of breast cancer.
+If a complex fibroadenoma is removed, this does not eliminate the increased risk of breast cancer.

 What about simple or non-complex adenoma and increased breast cancer risk?

 The New England Journal of Medicine study by Dupont et al states:

 Two thirds of the patients [in the study] had noncomplex fibroadenomas and no family history of breast cancer and did not have an increased risk.